Children and youth enter foster care at any given age, but in BC all youth in the system must ‘age out’ at 19.

 Youth hit a cliff at 19.
 Let’s change that.

 Fostering Change, hosted by First Call, wants to see better policies that help every youth from care thrive.
 Previously hosted by Vancouver Foundation, we launched our initiative with a policy brief to government with recommendations for change.
+We have an updated 2019 brief here.

 After 2017 Policy Solutions Day (See the report here), we convened a youth team to consider policy change.
 We created a campaign timeline - orienting ourselves as activists and change-makers in a powerful moment.